sovrin/fsbr/README.md

 <a name="routerUse"></a>
 #### `router.use(middleware)`
 Registers a middleware function to the router.
 Middlewares with 4 parameters are considered as error listeners.
 Note the order.
-The error parameter here should be on the fourth place, unlike in frameworks like express.
+The error parameter here should be on the fourth place, unlike in other frameworks like express.
 ```javascript
 const {use} = router();